orsinium-labs/asynchrony/README.md

 python3 -m pip install asynchrony
 ```

-A simple example of starting 100 tasks concurrently and waiting for all of them to finish:
+A simple example of starting concurrent tasks for all URLs (maximum 100 tasks at the same time) and waiting for all of them to finish:

 ```python
 from asynchrony import Tasks